 You can seek to generate positive financial returns while benefiting the environment, but shifting your entire portfolio may take patience.

 Just as reducing your own carbon footprint may not be as easy or straightforward as you would like, building a green portfolio can take time and patience.
-But there are a range of approaches you can take to seek to generate positive potential financial returns while benefiting the environment.
+There are a range of approaches you can take to seek positive potential financial returns while benefiting the environment.

-- What is your focus?
-Do you want to eliminate fossil fuels from your portfolio completely, invest in companies in any industry that have embraced positive environmental practices, or invest directly in firms that seek to find solutions or mitigate the effects of climate change—or all of the above?
-At Morgan Stanley we take a customized approach with clients to find the right fit for their portfolio and goals.
+1. What is your focus?
+Do you want to eliminate fossil fuels from your portfolio completely, invest in companies in any industry that have embraced positive environmental practices, or invest directly in firms that seek to find solutions or mitigate the effects of climate change – or all of the above?
+At Morgan Stanley, we take a customized approach with clients to find the right fit for their portfolio and goals.

 At Morgan Stanley, we typically take a very client-driven approach.
 We have more than 120 investment opportunities available on our Investing with Impact Platform that can serve clients, including individual investors with just a few thousand dollars to invest as well as large institutional investors.

 The platform, which launched in 2012, has more than $25 billion in client assets under management.
 In 2013, when Morgan Stanley launched the Institute for Sustainable Investing, the firm set a goal of getting to $10 billion by November of 2018.
-I’m proud to say that, thanks in good part to our ability to tailor solutions to client objectives, we’ve achieved more than two times our initial goal for assets under management in that time.
+Thanks in good part to our ability to tailor solutions to client objectives, we achieved more than two times our initial goal for assets under management in that time.

-We typically utilize research from third-party firms combined with our own in-house expertise to identify the best companies, funds, and partners to work to achieve your climate goals.
+We typically utilize research from third-party firms combined with our own in-house partners to identify the most favorable companies, funds, and partners to work to achieve your climate goals.

 It’s a core investing principle at Morgan Stanley that portfolios should be diversified.
-One way to achieve that is to broaden your focus beyond just climate issues to encompass sustainable goals, which include environmental, social and corporate governance (ESG) criteria, which we believe are interrelated issues.
+One way to achieve this is to broaden your focus beyond just climate issues to encompass sustainable goals, which include environmental, social and corporate governance (ESG) criteria, which we believe are interrelated topics.

 For example, an investment in affordable housing that is being renovated with solar panels can help the environment and achieve goals around social justice.

 Creating a green portfolio is not simple, but it can be rewarding.
-The most important step is the first one—deciding to take action.
+The most important step is the first one – deciding to take action.
 Climate change is a complex, global problem, but its effects can be mitigated and solutions achieved.
 An investment portfolio, no matter the size, can have a positive impact.
 Connect with a Morgan Stanley Financial Advisor or open an Access Investing account today to start building a portfolio that’s fit for you and your unique goals.